 Yes, everything!
 Heap it all on your bed or a clean sheet spread across the floor so you can go through every piece, one-by-one.

-When you’ve boxed up your donations and thrown out the garbage, go to work on your ‘keep’ pile: pull out all the spring and summer pieces — light day dresses, resort wear, white/distressed jeans, shorts, seasonal tops, summer colors and prints, etc. — and set them aside; we’ll deal with them later.
+When you’ve boxed up your donations and thrown out the garbage, go to work on your ‘keep’ pile.
+Pull out all the spring and summer pieces — light day dresses, resort wear, white/distressed jeans, shorts, seasonal tops, summer colors and prints, etc. — and set them aside.
+We’ll deal with them later.

 What’s left are the year-round basics and fall/winter pieces that will be the foundation of your autumn capsule wardrobe.
 Neatly hang/fold/stack them back in your closet and marvel at all the space you’re saving with this seasonally-edited collection. (!!)

-If it’s in your budget, matching hangers make a huge impact on the visual appeal of your closet, which will make you more excited about what’s in there.
+If it’s in your budget, matching hangers make a huge impact on the visual appeal of your closet. .
 I invested in wood hangers years ago and it was the best decision; you can find a set of 30 on Amazon here.
 Felt hangers are another great option, and you can get a pack of 100 for $39.99.
 If you don’t have a lot of hanging space in your closet, these double-hang rod extenders are a lifesaver.
-Also, good lighting is important in small spaces: these GE Reveal light bulbs give a clean, bright light that’s the next best thing to natural daylight; they’re the best for makeup application, so I use them in my bathroom, too.
+Also, good lighting is important in small spaces.
+These GE Reveal light bulbs give a clean, bright light that’s the next best thing to natural daylight; they’re the best for makeup application, so I use them in my bathroom, too.

 4. Pack up your spring and summer stuff.

-5. Make a capsule wardrobe shopping list.
+5. Make your autumn capsule wardrobe shopping list.

 If you’re interested in a detailed roundup of what’s in my autumn capsule wardrobe, leave a message in the comments and I’ll work on putting one together before the end of the month!
-It may be helpful if you’re trying to create a capsule wardrobe on your own and aren’t sure where to start; especially if you’re a fan of minimal, unfussy style with fun pops of color and print (*hand-raising emoji*).
+It may be helpful if you’re trying to create a capsule wardrobe on your own and aren’t sure where to start; especially if you’re a fan of minimal, unfussy style with fun pops of color and print.